 - If the glaze seems too thin, add more powdered sugar one tablespoon at a time until it is at the desired consistency.

-- Air-dry the cookies on a cooling rack for 24 hours.
-Store the cookies on the counter or fridge for up to 1 week or freeze up to 2 months.
+Air-dry the cookies on a cooling rack for 24 hours then store cookies in an airtight container on the counter or fridge for up to 1 week or freeze up to 3 months.

 📖 Recipe